bomonike/bomonike.github.io/ai-benchmarks.md

    * Where is IBM WatsonX in this list?

 Over time, a larger fraction of difficult problems are introduced with model capability improvements.
 A drop in performance in the later months is expected.

+<a target="_blank" href="https://livecodebench.github.io/">https://livecodebench.github.io</a> says
+LCB (Live Code Bench) collects problems from periodic contests on
+* <a target="_blank" href="https://www.leetcode.com/">LeetCode</a>,
+* <a target="_blank" href="https://www.atcoder.com">AtCoder</a>, and
+* <a target="_blank" href="https://www.codeforces.com">Codeforces</a>. <a target="_blank" href="https://www.youtube.com/watch?v=K1p3-PP4Qv4&list=PLcXpkI9A-RZLUfBSNp-YQBCOezZKbDSgB">VIDEO</a>

+LLM platforms use them for constructing a holistic benchmark for evaluating Code LLMs across variety of code-related scenarios continuously over time.

+livecodebench is run by <a target="_blank" href="https://www.linkedin.com/in/kingh0730/">Shangdian (King) Han</a> living in Berkeley, California.
+Previously Microsoft Research.

+   OpenAI o3 scored among the top 10 contestants in <a target="_blank" href="https://codeforces.com">Codeforces.com</a> competitive programming solving complex problems under time constraints (2.5 hours).

+LiveCodeBench.com publishes <a target="_blank" href="https://livecodebench.github.io/leaderboard.html">four Leaderboards</a>:
+For each leadershboard provides a time slider.
+As of this writing:
+   * 880 Code Generation
+   * 713 Self Repair
+   * 442 Test Output Prediction
+   * 479 Code Execution

+   * Not Kaggle competitions?

+Models submitted for evaluation are at https://github.com/LiveCodeBench/submissions

 For a more nuanced evaluation of LLM performance across different difficulty levels,<br />
 "Pass@1" measures the percentage of problems a model can solve correctly on its <strong>first attempt</strong> across all difficulty levels.<br />